Beijing LGBT Center: Crackdown and closure

 The Beijing LGBT Center had faced ongoing challenges to stay open, with obstacles arising from both funding limitations and political pressure.
 LGBTQ groups cannot register as non-governmental organizations in China, making it difficult to obtain government approval for events and secure external funding.
 To overcome its financial hurdles, the center organized fundraising events at local bars and received direct financial support from the Los Angeles LGBT Center.
 Amidst a crackdown on organizations with names containing "homosexuality", "association", and "rights", the center changed its official Chinese name to the portmanteau "北同文化" (lit.
 'Beijing homo-culture') in 2021.
 The center also faced pressure from its landlords and was forced to relocate multiple times.

 In May 2023, the Beijing LGBT Center announced on its Weibo account that it will be suspending operations after 15 years, citing "forces beyond control" as the only reason.
 This closure was unexpected and came only a week after the center had published an article commemorating its 15 years of dedicated work.
-ShanghaiPRIDE, one of China's longest running gay pride groups, and university LGBT spaces across China have faced similar abrupt shutdowns since 2020.
+China's gay pride groups and university LGBT spaces have faced similar abrupt shutdowns since 2020.